artsy/README/playbooks/running-lunch-and-learn.md

 ##### Audio problems

-- Check the revolabs microphone is plugged in and has green lights
+- Check the revolabs microphone has green lights
+- Check that the mic is plugged in (under the table)
 - Check the zoom iPad to see that it's mic is set up correctly

 [lal]: lunch_and_learn.md